 Before university I was working in a care home as a senior staff member.
 Although I loved my job role and enjoyed helping others, I felt I was following a path that was not meant for the real me.
 I strongly believe in social mobility and that people should always strive to reach their full potential.
 I chose to study the BSc (Hons) Health and Social Care course at the University of Sunderland after I had a tour; it had a warm and friendly atmosphere and the tutors seemed kind and approachable.

 I loved the content of the course; it was about real people and real life.
 The lecturers ensured the delivery of each module was fresh and exciting with new and up-to-date topics throughout.
 I really enjoyed getting to put my own ideas and research together for my dissertation at the end of the course.

-After finishing my undergraduate degree, I went on to complete the PCET course, also at Sunderland.
+After finishing my undergraduate degree, I went on to complete the PGCE PCET course, also at Sunderland.
 I enjoyed the Health and Social Care course so much, and with my background and specialist knowledge in healthcare I decided I wanted to teach it.
 I went for my first interview at Durham Sixth Form Centre and with the help, support and encouragement from my tutors at Sunderland, I got the job.
-I am now a Health and Social Care teacher and have just completed my first year of alongside the QTLS.
+I am now a Health and Social Care teacher and have just completed my first year alongside the QTLS.

 Published 1 September 2020